 International wire transfer fees, which can range from 1-4%, constitute a sort of reverse investment, and undermine the savings found in hiring contractors.

-5. Ungenerous “gotcha” credit card rewards programs
+5. “Gotcha” credit card rewards programs ignore founders’ actual needs

-“It all comes down to time,” says Chad Newell, Co-Founder and CEO of Snapwire.
+“It all comes down to time,” says Chad Newell, co-founder and CEO of Snapwire.
 “A bank’s inability to resource or respond quickly to startups costs you precious time that you really can’t afford.”

-The reality for many founders is that until they have an employee count in the double digits, they’re always going to be using some degree of personal credit.
-But there’s no acknowledgment of it from the banks.
-For instance, a bank that issues a startup checking account and debit card to a founder does so on personal collateral.
-But “most of these banks won’t issue iras or mortgages to entrepreneurs because they don’t have consistent cashflow,” said one two-time founder.
-“And when you talk to them they’re not interested in designing workflows to understand that personal income stream.
+The reality is that until they have an employee count in the double digits, startup founders will always supplement their funding with some degree of personal credit.
+And banks are reluctant to troubleshoot this shortcoming.
+A bank issuing a checking account and debit card to a founder does so on personal collateral.
+“But most of these banks won’t issue IRAs or mortgages to entrepreneurs because they don’t have consistent cashflow,” said one two-time founder.
+“And when you talk to the banks, they’re not interested in designing workflows to help them understand that personal income stream.
 That’s complicated for a lot of founders.”